Multi-messenger lensing time delay as a probe of the graviton mass

 \section{Acknowledgements}

-We would like to thank Wolfgang Enzi, Ana Sainz de Murieta, Tian Li, Ian Harry, Gareth Davies, Luke Weisenbach, and Adrian Ka-Wai Chung for interesting discussions.
+We thank Wolfgang Enzi, Ana Sainz de Murieta, Tian Li, Ian Harry, Gareth Davies, Luke Weisenbach, and Adrian Ka-Wai Chung for interesting discussions.
 Additionally, it is a pleasure to thank Tom Collett and Martin Millon for useful comments on a preliminary version of this article.
-E.C., C.D.\,and T.B.\,are supported by ERC Starting Grant SHADE (grant no.\,StG 949572).
-T.B.\,is further supported by a Royal Society University Research Fellowship (grant no.URF\textbackslash R\textbackslash 231006).
+E.C., C.D.\,and T.B.\,are supported by ERC Starting Grant SHADE (Grant No.\,StG 949572).
+T.B.\,is further supported by a Royal Society University Research Fellowship (Grant No.\,URF\textbackslash R\textbackslash 231006).
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.